 While EXPAREL is currently the only direct competitor to LIQ865 on the market, in October 2018 Heron Therapeutics, Inc., or Heron, announced the submission of its NDA to the FDA for HTX-011, an investigational long-acting, extended-release formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam for the management of postoperative pain.
 HTX-011 was granted both breakthrough therapy and fast track designations from the FDA as well as priority review by the FDA.
 On May 1, 2019, Heron announced that it received a complete response letter, or CRL, for HTX-011 from the FDA.
 On October 1, 2019, Heron announced that it had resubmitted its NDA for HTX-011 to the FDA and expected a six-month review.
-On February 19, 2020, Heron announced that the FDA has extended the review period for HTX-011 by up to three months, and the new PDUFA goal date is June 26, 2020.
+On June 26,, 2020, Heron announced that it received a CRL from the FDA for HTX-011.
 In addition to Heron, Durect Corporation and Innocoll Holdings plc each also have products in clinical development that are potential competitors to LIQ865.